bios42eth/talenlayer-id-report/main.md

 ## Protections
 Escrow
-Add a pause cirxuit breaker
+Add a pause circuit breaker
 Id: allow to change the wallet if compromised

 Release: add a speed bumper to save funds in case of id theft